jjloomis/wordpress-basics/managing-your-menu-in-a-new-theme.md

 # Managing your Menu after switching themes

-When you change themes, the menu on your live site might change or disappear.
+When you change themes, the menu on your live site may change or disappear.
 To fix this, you need to tell the new theme to use your menu.
-You do this using the Manage Locations tab.